broadinstitute/ip-superurop-t_gao/PANet/README.md

 Training jobs have been run on free GPU resources provided by [CHTC](https://chtc.cs.wisc.edu).
 Use of CHTC computing is not required, though the repository already contains the necessary `.sub` and related files to run these jobs on the server.
 To run training jobs locally, you will need to manually set up the Docker Hub containers [teresahgao/superurop-grayscale-cnn](https://hub.docker.com/repository/docker/teresahgao/superurop-grayscale-cnn) and [teresahgao/superurop-panet](https://hub.docker.com/repository/docker/teresahgao/superurop-panet).

 0. Create `.txt` file called `neptune-api-token.txt` whose contents are your API token for Neptune.ai.

-> Note: if you are not running on CHTC, then you can permanently configure the Neptune API token using a command line call.
+Note that if you are not running on CHTC, then you can permanently configure the Neptune API token using a command line call.

 ### Original PANet